 Slices of crusty bread

 Step 1: Heat three tablespoons oil in a large pot over medium-high, then add minced onion and sauté until translucent, about 5-6 minutes.
 Then add minced garlic and sauté for 1 more minute.
 Turn off heat, then combine with paprika, salt, black pepper, and the bay leaves.

 Step 2: Add the lentils, 5 ½ cups of water, and the lemon juice.
-Bring water to a boil, then reduce to a simmer and cook lentils until soft, about 25-30 minutes.
+Bring water to a boil, then reduce to a simmer and cook lentils until with the lid off until lentils are soft and excess water has evaporated, about 40-45 minutes.

-Step 3: When lentils are ready, mix together sour cream and flour and pour the mixture over the lentil stew.
+Step 3: When lentils are ready, pour sour cream over the lentil stew.
 Let the stew thicken into a creamy consistency at a low simmer for 1-2 minutes.
 Remove pot from heat, add mustard and butter and stir well.

-Step 4: Taste for salt and add more if needed.
+Step 4: Remove bay leaves.
+Taste for salt and pepper and add more if needed.
 Serve the lentil stew in shallow bowls topped with a choice of smoked meat, meatballs (fasírt), crisped-up sausages, goulash, or fried eggs and crusty bread on the side.

 Words of advice